sunilbhara/Hacktoberfest2020/README.md

   5. Add your algorithm/code or simply follow the steps mentioned there.

-` You need to make 4 pull requests to win an exclusive Hacktoberfest 2020 Tshirt and stickers! `
+` You need to make 4 pull requests to win an exclusive Hacktoberfest 2020 <a href="https://hacktoberfestswaglist.com/"> Tshirt and stickers! </a>

 ` Even if your pull requests aren’t accepted, it should count towards your 4 pull requests (that's necessary to win the swags).`

+<a href ="https://youtu.be/0BV1QCl8Az0"> Click here </a> to learn a simple tutorial on pull requests.

 ## Also if you are a college student, feel free to join our Discord server to chat and share resources/job opportunities/mock interviews/referrals/general informations/games and a lot more.
 If you want to join, you can join us at: <a href="https://discord.gg/GTJx7qh"> Cullyege Discord Server. </a>